 Overshadowed by his more famous partner, little is known of Stuart Shepard except that he withdrew from the Firm in 1917 to become general counsel of the federal agency that would become the Department of Veterans Affairs.
 S.E.
 Thomason would also find success in the newspaper business, first as vice president of the Chicago Tribune, and then as publisher of the rival Chicago Daily Times (today’s Chicago Sun-Times).

 Of course, this tradition required that the Firm attract and promote hardworking and highly skilled lawyers.
 Weymouth Kirkland’s recruitment of Hammond Chaffetz in 1938 is a prime example of hiring based on merit.
-Even though Chaffetz was a young government lawyer who wanted to remain in Washington, D.C., the Firm nonetheless recognized the value he could bring with his expertise in antitrust and persuaded him to join Kirkland.
+Even though Chaffetz was a young government lawyer who wanted to remain in Washington, D.C., the Firm nonetheless recognized the value he could bring with his experience in antitrust and persuaded him to join Kirkland.
 Chaffetz, in turn, went on to lead the Firm as it grew to handle large, complex commercial cases and built a premier tax and corporate practice as well.
 He instilled a deep sense of community within our partnership, whose members are proud to have made important contributions to the Chicago Symphony, Steppenwolf, United Way, The University of Chicago and Northwestern Law Schools and other leading civic, charitable and educational institutions.

 And, like those before him, Chaffetz put in place a group of younger talented lawyers who were deeply committed to making Kirkland a lasting institution.
-By adding expertise and offices where needed, and changing the Firm’s management to include more partners and points of view, they created the platform which continues to serve the Firm today.
+By adding experience and offices where needed, and changing the Firm’s management to include more partners and points of view, they created the platform which continues to serve the Firm today.

 With more than 3,000 attorneys now and an varied set of complementary practice areas, the Firm’s founders might be surprised by Kirkland’s sheer size and its diverse makeup, but they would surely recognize the guiding principles they put into place more than 100 years ago.